 “Boring the dam itself was not an ordinary decision,” an engineer, who wishes to stay anonymous, said.
 “We installed a series of high-tech instrumentation within the dam structure to get bits of information about the health of the structure as blasting under controlled conditions was taking place.
 It was literal ultra-sonographic equipment and we knew what is happening inside.”
 Central Mining Research Institute (CMRI), Dhanbad experts flew from Bihar to monitor the hole-making that started in September 2005.

-At Baglihar, January 14, 2006 was important but a tense day.
-That day, the 100 meter long 6.8 meter diameter hole in Block 11 was completed.
+At Baglihar, January 14, 2006, was an important but tense day.
+That day, the 100-meter-long 6.8-meter diameter hole in Block 11 was completed.
 “Last main blast was taken with remote control simultaneously from both sides,” Chat remembers.
 It started draining 580 cumecs of water.
 A dam that was overtopped for six months stopped overflowing in three days.
 Already, the discharge had ebbed to the winter levels.
 But the desired goal was not achieved.
 Expected to reduce the water level from 760 masl to 740 masl so that choked tunnels are approached, the outlet reduced the level to 757 only.
 Experts attributed it to “some obstacles” at the mouth of the outlet.

 The major relief came later.
-Dam overflew during 2006 monsoon as the sluices were operational shortly before 2007 monsoon set in.
+Dam overflow during the 2006 monsoon as the sluices were operational shortly before the 2007 monsoon set in.

-Situation improved greatly that encouraged a series of quick decision-making.
-Creation of 528 meters long DT3 with a diameter of seven meters was abandoned at a time when the men and machinery was almost 50 meters inside.
+The situation improved greatly which encouraged a series of quick decision-making.
+The creation of 528 meters long DT3 with a diameter of seven meters was abandoned at a time when the men and machinery was almost 50 meters inside.
 Project managers admit the decision of going for DT3 was dictated by a sense of initial hopelessness.
-“Initially DT1 and DT2 were planned on the left bank but these were shifted to right bank because of poor geology,” one insider said.
+“Initially DT1 and DT2 were planned on the left bank but these were shifted to the right bank because of poor geology,” one insider said.
 “DT3 was abandoned for poor rock mass quality as huge slope debris and large scale rock mass failures were making it tougher.”

 With confidence restored, new alternatives were considered.
 In order to ensure smooth dam construction and literal reconstruction of the plunge pool, a new river diversion arrangement was decided.
-It envisaged four temporary sluices – 3.5 x 8.2 meters in Blocks-12 and 13 besides extending the chute spillway channel in Block-4 beyond flip bucket by 120 meters below downstream coffer dam.
+It envisaged four temporary sluices – 3.5 x 8.2 meters in Blocks 12 and 13 besides extending the chute spillway channel in Block 4 beyond the flip bucket by 120 meters below the downstream coffer dam.

 “In the bore, we laid a 2.5m thick temporary bulkhead of bags filled with dry concrete that acted as a solid shield after setting.
-It reduced water turbulence and paved way for final plugging,” Chat notes.
-“There was another round of proper concreting a few days later and finally pressurized chemically treated concrete grouting was done to plug any micro openings and hair pin cracks.”
+It reduced water turbulence and paved the way for final plugging,” Chat notes.
+“There was another round of proper concreting a few days later and finally pressurized chemically treated concrete grouting was done to plug any micro openings and hairpin cracks.”
 By July 18, the process was over.
-All the pipes inserted earlier to drain the seepage were sealed except one left unplugged to safely drain the leakages, if any.
+All the pipes inserted earlier to drain the seepage were sealed except one left unplugged to safely drain the leakages if any.

-But plugging of the already blocked DTs was challenging and took a long time between December 1, 2007 and May 6, 2008.
-In the main design both the DTs had gates but the mass sliding buried the gates under debris forcing creation of alternatives.
+But plugging the already blocked DTs was challenging and took a long time between December 1, 2007, and May 6, 2008.
+In the main design both the DTs had gates but the mass sliding buried the gates under debris forcing the creation of alternatives.

-It was only after the power house went into generation and the discharge had adequate exits as designed, the real damage of the plunge pool and the right bank were actually assessed.
-Dewatering of the poll in November 2008 shocked stakeholders: the dam structure was literally hanging in air for almost 40 months.
-It required almost seven lakh cubic meters of concreting to restore it to the pre-flood status.
+It was only after the powerhouse went into generation and the discharge had adequate exits as designed, that the real damage to the plunge pool and the right bank were actually assessed.
+Dewatering of the poll in November 2008 shocked stakeholders: the dam structure was literally hanging in the air for almost 40 months.
+It required almost seven lakh cubic meters of concrete to restore it to its pre-flood status.

-As all the three units of the stage-I went into generation, the technological challenges did not cease.
-Project’s Stage-II with the same installed capacity of 150 x 3 MWs sources water for its turbines from the same dam and interestingly both the power stations are in the right bank mountains.
+As all three units of stage-I went into generation, the technological challenges did not cease.
+The project’s Stage-II with the same installed capacity of 150 x 3 MWs sources water for its turbines from the same dam and interestingly both the power stations are on the right bank of mountains.

-In 2007 summer, design part of the power intake (tunnel that feeds turbines) for stage-II became a major issue of debate within engineers.
+In 2007 summer, the design part of the power intake (the tunnel that feeds turbines) for stage II became a major issue of debate among engineers.
 LI engineers suggested two units of 225-MWs each instead of three units of 150-MWs each as envisioned in the main design.

-Geologists studied the rock-mass again and opined a threat to Stage-I power station if blasting for Stage-II excavations added to the strong vibrations set by the operational turbines.
-Incidentally, tunnels to both the stations cross each other with only 21 meters of rocks in between.
-JPs Rajvanshi said they have treated this patch specially to improve its strength as 430 cumecs of water are flowing on either side of this rock belt.
+Geologists studied the rock mass again and opined a threat to Stage-I power station if blasting for Stage-II excavations added to the strong vibrations set by the operational turbines.
+Incidentally, tunnels to both stations cross each other with only 21 meters of rocks in between.
+JPs Rajvanshi said they have treated this patch especially to improve its strength as 430 cumecs of water are flowing on either side of this rock belt.

 Finally, SPDC set up a high-powered technical committee under CEA’s member (hydro) which upheld the main design.
 Blasting was carried out in a controlled situation to reduce any distress of the weak geology of the mountain.

-With entire project almost implemented, the design debates continue.
-During peak summer months, for around 100 days, Chenab has more water and around 500 cumecs spills over.
-Project’s two stages require 430 cumecs each.
+With the entire project almost implemented, the design debates continue.
+During peak summer months, for around 100 days, Chenab has more water and around 500 cumecs spill over.
+The project’s two stages require 430 cumecs each.
 This has triggered a division within.
-A section says it would feed another stage of 450 MWs and that can be set up on dam’s left bank.
+A section says it would feed another stage of 450 MWs and that can be set up on the dam’s left bank.
 But there are strong responses from engineers who do not want it to happen.
-They say left bank’s poor geology can trigger a major crisis.
-In coming days, SPDC may have to formally set up another committee to explore the technical feasibility of another stage.
+They say the left bank’s poor geology can trigger a major crisis.
+In the coming days, SPDC may have to formally set up another committee to explore the technical feasibility of another stage.